-I am working on my first novel, Toxic Octopus!
+I have completed my first novel called, Toxic Octopus!

-It's a mystery set in Galveston, TX that uses satire and humor to drive the story.
+It's a murder mystery set on Galveston Island, TX that uses satire and humor to drive the story.
 Toxic Octopus features a strong sense of place (you WILL want to visit Galveston) and natural history.
-And for my fellow nature lovers.... no octopuses were harmed or maligned in the making of this book!
+And for my fellow animal lovers.... no octopuses were harmed or maligned in the making of this book!
 And yes, that is the correct plural form for octopus (I know you were wondering...octopodes is also correct).

-My influences include novels by John Burdett, Carl Hiaasen, and Dave Barry.
-I love their books and have learned much from them.
+My writing influences include George Saunders, John Burdett, David Sedaris, Carl Hiaasen, and Dave Barry.
+I love their works and have learned much from them.

 Along with being an HR Leader, business book author and novelist, I am an essayist.
 My creative work lets me explore the dark and comedic corners of my brain.
 Psst!
 Don't tell my business book publishers, but I love creative writing more than my more serious writing.
 Perhaps this is because I can contemplate the nature of things for hours and consider myself a verbal brat.
 Here is a sassy piece I wrote about my pink punching bag.
 And here's a travel essay about being hit by cicadas while driving a motorcycle - yikes!